Vision-For-Laserlab/HIJ-Vision-Example-Project/README.md

  and

- `... ->Don't save automatic changes`
+ `... ->don't save automatic changes`

 Separate compiled code from VIs:

 `RC on project -> properties -> project -> separate compiled code`

-click on `marc existing items`, in the rising dialog select `all` and click on  `marc selected items`
+Click on `marc existing items`, in the rising dialog select `all` and click on  `marc selected items`

-Also, it is a good idea to treat most LabVIEW files as binary even if they are textual, see the `.gitattributes` file.
+In addition, it is a good idea to treat most LabVIEW files as binary even if they are textual, see the `.gitattributes` file.